hyurl/modelar/README.md

 **WARNING**

-There is a design fault in Modelar 2.0, MUST update to **2.1** or above, and update all adapters you manually include (id any).
+There is a design fault in Modelar 2.0, MUST update to **2.1** or above, and update all adapters you manually include (if any).

 ## Install